HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object
+  - Object 🖐️ used
-  - this
+  - this 🖐️ used
-  - arrow function
+  - arrow function 🖐️ used
-  - async function
+  - async function 🖐️ used
   - call
   - bind
   - apply
-  - instanceof
+  - instanceof 🎓 known
   - ...spread
-  - ...rest
+  - ...rest 🖐️ used
-  - typeof
+  - typeof 🖐️ used
   - destructuring
   - generator
-  - iterator
+  - iterator 🖐️ used
   - async generator
   - async iterator
   - chaining